HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Our Take Away

 Peterson again provides a fantastic all-inclusive and “vented” gas fireplace insert.
-You can spend more money – But why?
+At Checkout, you can select an LP gas burner or a Dual LP and Natural Gas Burner.

 Peterson